jeremytammik/tbc/a/1894_naughty_updater.md

 - When this error is thrown and disable Updater is clicked, is there a way to tie this back to change the pushButtonA img to OFF?
 - As seen in the code, `UpdaterRegistry.EnableUpdater` is used but it doesn't seem to enable the `IUpdater` back up after it has been disabled through the error dialog.
 How can one re-enable it?

-This is not to say one should always want to re-enable a disabled IUpdater as there was a reason it was disabled, but in some cases under discretion it may be due to something resolvable like loading in a missing family that was needed, etc. In those situations it would be ideal to resolve the missing item, and re-enable the IUpdater back up.
+This is not to say one should always want to re-enable a disabled IUpdater as there was a reason it was disabled, but in some cases under discretion it may be due to something resolvable like loading in a missing family that was needed, etc.
+In those situations, it would be ideal to resolve the missing item, and re-enable the IUpdater back up.

 Thank you.